Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

 \subsection{Sequential estimation for an extrapolated case}

 All training and test aerodynamic cases discussed thus far involved disturbances introduced during the first vortex shedding cycle.
 To evaluate the robustness and generalizability of the estimator, it is critical to test its performance under extrapolative conditions---specifically when a disturbance occurs at an unseen phase of the shedding cycle.
 For this purpose, we construct a test case where a dipole-like gust is introduced at $t_o=7$, well into the second shedding cycle, at the maximum AoA considered in this study, $\alpha = 60^\circ$.
 We refer to this as the extrapolation case.
 The results are presented in figure~\ref{fig:extrapolation_AoA60}, showing the predicted lift coefficient and vorticity fields at three representative time instances during the gust–airfoil interaction.
 Before the gust enters the domain, the predicted lift trajectory matches the undisturbed periodic behavior with excellent accuracy, reflecting the estimator's ability to maintain nominal performance under regular flow conditions.
-Remarkably, once the gust is introduced at $t_o=7$, the pressure sensors immediately detect the upstream disturbance, resulting in a clear deviation from the undisturbed lift trajectory.
+When the gust is introduced at $t_o=7$, the pressure sensors immediately detect the upstream disturbance, resulting in a clear deviation from the undisturbed lift trajectory.
 This reflects the pressure field’s sensitivity to flow perturbations, even before their direct interaction with the airfoil around $t=7.4$.
-Importantly, since the forecast operator was trained only on post-disturbance dynamics, it cannot anticipate the effect of an incoming gust at $t_o=7$.
+Importantly, the forecast operator is incapable of anticipating the effect of an incoming gust at $t_o=7$.
 As such, the forecasted latent states $\lat (t_o+\Delta t|t_o)$ remain confined to the undisturbed latent manifold.
 The deviation from undisturbed behavior is therefore initiated entirely by the correction introduced in the analysis step of filtering, wherein the discrepancy between observed and predicted pressures triggers an adjustment to the predicted states, resulting in the updated posterior $\lat (t_o+\Delta t|t_o+\Delta t)$.